News and Events

 - Analysis of gene polymorphisms potentially involved in the genesis of autoimmune or neoplastic diseases

-The training activity is inclusive of 180 CFUs divided into 60 CFUs/year.
+The educational activity is inclusive of 180 CFUs divided into 60 CFUs/year.

-- The 1st year includes 10 CFU of lectures (lessons, seminars, elective courses) and 50 CFU of research activity.
+- The 1st year includes 10 CFU of frontal activity (lectures, seminars, elective courses) and 50 CFU of research activity.

-- The 2nd year provides 5 CFU of lectures (lessons, seminars, elective courses) and 55 CFU of research activity.
+- The 2nd year provides 5 CFU of frontal activity (lectures, seminars, elective courses) and 55 CFU of research activity.

 - The 3rd year provides 60 CFU of research activities and thesis preparation.